Jamestown Fisherman

 Jamestown Fisherman is a Ghanaian comic television series produced and directed by Daniel Kofi Ewusie.

 Plot

 The series gives insight of a Jamestown fisherman named Nii Lampado and his family.
-Nii Lampado very passionate about education so he sent his two children, Sebe and Akweley, to have a brighter future but Sebe, who is the male child, dropped out, while Akweley, his daughter, kept her focus and made it to one of the tertiary institution in Ghana.
+Nii Lampado was very passionate about education so he sent his two children, Sebe and Akweley, to have a brighter future but Sebe, who is the male child, dropped out, while Akweley, his daughter, kept her focus and made it to one of the tertiary institution in Ghana.